-It is though agreed that children require time to come to terms with their loss and mar need external support to be the family or friends or professionals, it is open for discussion.
-Although many people still believe that children many years ago by Lansdown and Benjamin that 59% of 5 years old and 73% of 6 years old had an almost comdeaths.
-Their reactions vary from acting strange and manner. showing physical signs to keeping their feelings and exwhich can hinder the process of coming to terms with their loss".
+It is though agreed that children require time to come to terms with their loss and mar need external support to be allowed to grieve.
+Whether this 'external support' is from childhood bereavement, it is hard to support one strategy the family or friends or professionals, it is open for discussion.
+Although many people still believe that children do not have full understanding of death, but it was found there are any long terms psychological influences left many years ago by Lansdown and Benjamin that 59% of 5 years old and 73% of 6 years old had an almost complete understanding of the concept and process of hough it needs to be emphasized, in a very sympathetic deaths.
+Their reactions vary from acting strange and manner. showing physical signs to keeping their feelings and ex- • perience of bereavement of a parent to themselves, ment is influenced directly by social, spiritual and cultural which can hinder the process of coming to terms with their loss".
 Systemic controlled studies of bereaved children have been few but data suggests that majority of needs of the particular situation. children do not show serious symptoms or dysfunctional behaviour", It is also suggested that as compared to References: adults, the episode of intense grief is shorter but the total grieving period may last longer.